 - Preheat your oven to 350℉

-- Place water in your sauce pan filling it half way up, bring water to a simmer
+- Place water in your medium saucepan filling it halfway up, bring water to a simmer

 - Place the whole almonds into a blender or food processor to grind, chop until small pieces, be careful to not create paste (use the pulse option to help with this)